cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-2.md

 ### Create the Preprocessing Method

-Next, we need to make a new method to handle the preprocessing steps for the `inputTexture`.
+Next, we need to make a new method to handle the preprocessing steps for the `videoTexture`.

 We'll name this method `PreprocessImage` and place it below the `Update` method.
 We want this method to be called for every frame so we'll call it in the `Update()` method.